-University Internship Credentials are issued to individuals who have enrolled in Commission-approved internship programs, Candidates must complete 120 hours of classroom instruction and related fieldwork documented through written reports.
+University Internship Credentials are issued to individuals who have enrolled in Commission-approved internship programs.
 These one-to-two year programs are administered by California colleges and universities in partnership with local school districts.
 University Internship credentials authorize the holder to serve, under the supervision of a commission-approved college or university and the holder's employer, in the area or subject listed on the credential.
-California Baptist University sponsors university internship credentials in the following areas: Multiple Subject Teaching, Single Subject Teaching, Preliminary Education Specialist (Mild/Moderate Disabilities, Moderate/ Severe Disabilities) and Pupil Personnel Services in School Psychology and School Counseling.
+California Baptist University sponsors university internship credentials in the following areas: Multiple Subject, Single Subject, Education Specialist (Mild/Moderate Disabilities, Moderate/Severe Disabilities) and Pupil Personnel Services in School Psychology and School Counseling.
+Students should see their credential advisor for new state implemented requirements related to prerequisite field hours.

-Master of Arts in Education Admission Requirements
+Master of Arts in Leadership Programs Admission Requirements

 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Specific admission requirements for the Graduate Program in Education are listed below.
+Specific admission requirements for the Graduate Programs in Leadership and Adult Learning, Leadership and Community Development, and Leadership and Organizational Studies are listed below.

-- Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - Applicants who do not meet the minimum GPA may be considered for admission with relevant and successful work experience. - Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
-Family members and friends may not complete recommendations - Current Resume - 4.
-Comprehensive Essay of at least 500 words that includes the following elements: - Purpose for entering the program - Reasons for choosing to study at California Baptist University - Acceptance by the director of the graduate program
+- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - Applicants who do not meet the minimum GPA may be considered for admission with relevant and successful work experience. - Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
+Family members and friends may not complete recommendations - Current Resume - Comprehensive Essay of at least 500 words that includes the following elements: - Purpose for entering the program - Reasons for choosing to study at California Baptist University - Acceptance by the director of the graduate program